 This scenario repeats itself daily in trades businesses.
 And even if it's "only" 2 emergency trips per week (45 minutes each), that's 1.5 hours/week – quickly 70+ hours a year that no one calculates.
 Those who want to dive deeper into materials management and warehouse logistics can find an introduction, for example, at the IHK Nord Westfalen.

 The solution has existed since the 1950s: Kanban.
 A visual replenishment system that works without complex software and solves exactly this problem.
-Those who are looking for digital support will often find a perfect supplement in modern inventory management apps or an alternative to Excel lists.

 What is Kanban?
 Definition and Origin